-OBSCURA Festival of Photography is Malaysia’s premiere photography festival centred around storytelling through photography as a medium.
-OBSCURA is a platform for photographers to share their stories, messages and ideas with each other and the public in the spirit of conviviality and collaboration.
+Based in the sunny island of Penang in northern Malaysia, OBSCURA Festival of Photography is Malaysia’s premiere photography festival centred around storytelling through the photographic medium.
+An independent festival entering its 7th year, OBSCURA Festival is a platform for photographers to share their stories, messages and ideas with each other and the public in the spirit of conviviality and collaboration.

 Through photography exhibitions and public engagement via artist and curator talks, OBSCURA Festival aims to bring awareness to a number of contemporary issues happening worldwide in the hopes of foster a mature, thoughtful and critical photographic community, who will form the catalyst in creating a similarly robust society.
 OBSCURA Festival partners with various organisations and agencies such as Goethe-Institut, The Japan Foundation and the US Embassy to bring together leading photographers and editors from around the world to give presentations, conduct masterclasses and curate exhibitions.

 This year, OBSCURA Festival’s theme is ‘Subculture’.
 As globalisation allows the cross-pollination of ideas, values and practices across the globe, so too had societies adapted and assimilated in return, creating new subcultures that can wildly diverge from its origin.
 This year.
 The OBSCURA Festival of Photography celebrates the various subcultures around the world, and examines their impact, role and influence into society today.